-We appreciate this bill's efforts to try to create a process to settle legitimate voting rights claims outside a costly and time exhaustive judicial process.
-That said, we have concerns that the currently framed presuit notice process Section 6 creates financial burdens and legal liability for local governments that attempt to respond to claims before a legal finding of a violation.
+We appreciate Rep. Greenman's efforts to try to create a process to settle legitimate voting rights infringements outside a costly and time exhaustive judicial process.
+That said, we have concerns that the currently framed presuit process in HF 3527 creates financial burdens to local governments for agreeing to respond and act on alleged violations.
 In addition, questions remain about how much authority cities and counties will have to address alleged violations without judicial or legislative action.

-The presuit notice process contained in this bill would require all private right of action claims for violating the voting rights act start with local governments.
-This is an extrajudicial process in which local governments would be required to attempt to provide an appropriate remedy for claims with no impartial third party or legal test of the validity of the claim, which could set precedent for the voting rights act without ever having been litigated.
-Moreover, this process does not distinguish between claims arising from state law or policies versus local election administrator actions.
-If this process is to remain in this legislation, we request the following changes be made to clarify the role of local governments and mitigate the risk of future litigation:
+To begin, the presuit process contained in this bill would require all private right of action claims for violating the voting rights act start with local governments.
+This is a pre-legal process in which local governments would be required to attempt to provide an appropriate remedy for claims with no impartial third party or legal test of the validity of the claim, but that could set precedent for the voting rights act without ever having been litigated.
+Moreover, this process does not separate allegations of state policy infractions rather than local election administrator actions.